-In order to assess total and direct phenotypic selection on flowering time (FFD), we estimated phenotypic selection differentials and gradients for each year using linear regression models.
+To assess total and direct phenotypic selection on flowering time (FFD) for each year, we estimated phenotypic selection differentials and gradients, respectively, using linear regression models.
 Fitness, in terms of the number of intact seeds, was relativized within years by dividing individual values by yearly mean values.
 Traits were standardized within years by subtracting the yearly mean and dividing by the yearly standard deviation.
-Phenotypic selection differentials, providing estimates of the combined direct and indirect (i.e. total) selection mediated through correlated characters on a trait, were calculated for each year using univariate regressions of relative fitness on standardized FFD and number of flowers (Lande & Arnold 1983).
+Phenotypic selection differentials, providing estimates of the combination of direct selection, and indirect selection mediated through correlated characters on a trait, were calculated for each year using univariate regressions of relative fitness on standardized FFD and number of flowers (Lande & Arnold 1983).
 Phenotypic selection gradients, providing estimates of direct selection on a trait, were calculated for each year using multiple linear regressions of relative fitness on standardized FFD and number of flowers.
 We included the number of flowers as a measure of resource state in these analyses in order to reduce bias due to environmentally induced covariance between FFD and fitness (Rausher 1992).
 In addition to directional (linear) selection, we also assessed non-linear (quadratic and correlational) selection (Lande & Arnold 1983; Arnold 1986).
 Non-linear (quadratic and correlational) selection was estimated by examining the effect of quadratic and interaction terms in a model including also the linear terms.
 Quadratic regression coefficients and their standard errors were doubled (Stinchcombe et al. 2008).
-We checked for a trend across years in direct selection on flowering time by performing an univariate linear regression of selection gradients for FFD against year.
+We checked for a trend across years in direct selection on flowering time by performing a univariate linear regression of selection gradients for FFD against year.
 To assess how much of the variation in total selection was explained by year, we subtracted the R2 from a phenotypic selection model including only FFD from the R2 from a phenotypic selection model including also the interaction FFD:year as a factor.
 To assess how much of the variation in direct selection was explained by year, we subtracted the R2 from a phenotypic selection model including only FFD and number of flowers from the R2 from a phenotypic selection model including also the interaction FFD:year as a factor.

 Among-year differences in total and direct phenotypic linear selection on flowering time were evaluated using phenotypic selection models including also the interaction between standardized first flowering date and year.
 The main effect of year was not included as fitness was relativized within years prior to analysis.
 Plant individual was included as a random effect.